top of page

 • Why don't you have a phone number?

 For obvious reasons we do not make our office number public.
 The amount that we charge does not include listening to a hundred angry debtors every day pretending to be lawyers.
+All of our communication with debtors has to be in writing.
+Nothing that a debtor says changes our decision to report or not report the debt.
+We only consider facts and evidence.
 We have a chat box and a public email support@thecreditapp.org.
 If you wish to speak to us on the phone, please email us your information and we will reach out to you within one business day.

 • What if I don't owe a debt and the information being reported is wrong?